Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Scaling - DOCKER/__INSTALLATION, SETUP (DOCKER)/Linux - Install Docker and Docker Compose.md

 - Installing from Docker’s official apt repository is the recommended Linux approach for Ubuntu and Debian. ([Docker Documentation](https://docs.docker.com/engine/install/ubuntu/?utm_source=chatgpt.com "Install Docker Engine on Ubuntu"))

 - The manual Compose plugin install exists, but Docker notes that manual installs do **not** auto-update, so repository install is easier to maintain. ([Docker Documentation](https://docs.docker.com/compose/install/linux/?utm_source=chatgpt.com "install the Docker Compose plugin"))

-If you want, I can also turn this into a cleaner tutorial format with fewer headings and more beginner-friendly notes.